 The area is one of the most amazing places on the entire West Coast.
-Beach goers can walk a long way out across flat sandstone and granite outcroppings to view tide pools filled with brightly colored, incredible beautiful purple, red and orange starfish and sea urchins, red rock crabs, small fishes and sea anemones that it will take your breath away.
+Beachgoers can walk a long way out across flat sandstone and granite outcroppings to view tide pools filled with brightly colored, incredibly beautiful purple, red and orange starfish and sea urchins, red rock crabs, small fishes, and sea anemones that it will take your breath away.

 There is one of the most amazing trails that run between Botanical Beach Park and Botany Bay, this trail is got to have the wildest twisted trees you will ever see, my wife and l love walking along this trail.
 The beaches at either end are absolutely incredible to see and you will need the whole day to enjoy them both.

 The wildlife here is awesome and the birdlife is something to see, l have seen eagles in the hundreds here along with osprey and hawks, you could see auks and puffins as well.
 Looking out to sea, you could see grey whales, humpback whales, minke whales and possible a pod of our local orcas.
 There are seals, turtles occasionally and sea lions here as well.
 Along the beach are otters, minks and the odd raccoon so keep your eyes open and your camera ready.